Ollgy/room/README.md

 # room

-Room with base three.js elements
+Room with base three.js elements build for github-pages

-For start:

-  clone repo,
-  npm i,
-  npm run build:dev